cplusplus/SG20/functions/user-defined-literals.md

 2. separate unrelated UDLs into distinct namespaces.

 ### Caveats

+_This section mentions subtle points to understand, like anything resulting in implementation-defined, unspecified, or undefined behavior._

 No caveats at present.
 ### Points to cover

+_This section lists important details for each point._

 No caveats at present.
 ## Advanced